As humans, we often seek certainty. Really, we tend to bask in the comfort of knowing what’s to come.

 Uncertainty breeds fear and stress, which are two major roadblocks to academic success.
 If children are holding onto this uncertainty, it can be near impossible to maintain focus and retain class material.

 Homeless students, nationally, graduate from high school at lower rates than their non-homeless peers.
-In the 2018-2019 school year, the average graduation rate for students experiencing homelessness was 67.7%, which is almost 18% below all students (85.8%).
+In the 2018-2019 school year, the average graduation rate for students experiencing homelessness was almost seventy percent, which is almost eighteen percent below all students.

 Supporting homeless students in your classrooms

 Considering how students experiencing homelessness are often undercounted, it’s important to recognize signs in order to identify and better support these students.
-Significantly, research shows that students’ academic performance and attendance stabilize after being identified as both homeless and eligible for support services for multiple years.
+Significantly, research shows that academic performance and attendance stabilize after students are identified as both homeless and eligible for support services for multiple years.

 Thus, it’s critical to be aware of signs that students may be suffering due to unstable housing.